 These get-togethers are one hour talks between artists, researcher, curators, policy makers and philosophers.
-Informal and informative, we have five events in the first series this spring
+Informal and informative, we have four events in the first series this spring

 Speaking of Áine Macken-Walsh is a Research Officer at Teagasc’s Rural Economy and Development Programme (REDP).
 Her primary interests are in cultural sociology with a specific focus on agriculture. Áine’s research activity is centred on exploring the socio-cultural dimensions of questions such as farm-level disease management; joint farming ventures.
 She is Adjunct Lecturer at the School of Political Science and Sociology, NUI Galway